 In the middle of the park, you’ll see a small museum with dinosaur fossil replicas plus some paintings depicting paleontologists looking for fossils and paintings of the meteor shower theory that caused the extinction of the dinosaurs.
 It’s a good spot to rest a bit before exploring the second half of the theme park.
 The place has a good shade and has plenty of log chairs.

-This park has a good number of old and large trees which are entangled by vines.
+This park has a good number of old and large trees that are entangled by vines.
 They give it a mysterious deep jungle look.
 The large uprooted tree looked like it was hit by a big dinosaur.
 Visitors who are more afraid of the sun compared to the dinosaurs won’t feel that bad because most parts of the park are shaded by large trees.
-With everything green, the air is fresh and the sweet sound of birds chirping — exploring this prehistoric-themed park was a pleasurable experience for our whole family.
+With everything green, the air is fresh and the sweet sound of birds chirping—exploring this prehistoric-themed park was a pleasurable experience for our whole family.

 The final section of the park is the Dino World of Fun.
 This is the part where you’ll see how talented the dinosaurs are when it comes to dancing.
 They’ve put up some coliseum-like chairs so that everyone can interact closely with the dinosaurs before the dance.
-Despite my son’s fondness of dinosaurs, we can clearly see how he doesn’t want them very close.
-His grandma kept telling him that it’s just a mascot with rubber teeth but fear got the best of him.
+Despite my son’s fondness for dinosaurs, we can clearly see how he doesn’t want them very close.
+His grandma kept telling him that it was just a mascot with rubber teeth but fear got the best of him.
 We can’t help but laugh at his reaction.

 Jurassic Jungle Safari

 The Jurassic Jungle Safari is an optional attraction within the Dinosaurs Island park for an additional 100 pesos per person.
 It’s simply a short train ride where lurking dinosaurs are out to greet you with a surprise.
-It may not really be a surprise for some, but for the three women in front of me who are constantly screaming whenever there’s a dinosaur peek-a-booing in our train— the shock and scare factor was really a sold out.
+It may not really be a surprise for some, but for the three women in front of me who are constantly screaming whenever there’s a dinosaur peek-a-booing on our train— the shock and scare factor was really a sold out.